Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Human Evaluation

-We asked each annotator to: 1) sign a consent form to participate in the study, 2) watch a 12-minute video tutorial\footnote{URL: \url{https://youtu.be/Z-kJW8upF8Y}} that contains our annotation instructions and explains the basics of foreign and primary keys, 3) complete the annotation task,\footnote{An example unit of the annotation task can be seen here: \url{http://35.225.126.31:4200/v0104_4pm_8}} and 4) fill out an exit survey about their major and their prior programming experience.
+\textbf{Participation Procedure.} We asked each annotator to: 1) sign a consent form to participate in the study, 2) watch a 12-minute video tutorial that contains our annotation instructions and explains the basics of foreign and primary keys, and 3) complete the annotation task.
+The tutorial can be seen at \url{https://youtu.be/-MlIcCQ21xs} and an example unit of the annotation task can be tried at \url{http://35.225.126.31:4200/v0104_4pm_8}.